 - Rainwater is collected from roofed sheds which is then filtered.
-This filtered water is either pumped or gravity fed into a storage tank. - Harvested rainwater can be used for irrigation of specified crops and the washing of farmyards and machinery.
-Harvested rainwater can be supplied as livestock drinking water but must be subjected to further treatment first (e.g. UV treatment). - Where mains water supply is used to top up tanks, fittings must comply with the Water Supply (Water Fittings) Regulations 1999.
+This filtered water is either pumped or gravity fed into a storage tank - Harvested rainwater can be used for irrigation of specified crops and the washing of farmyards and machinery.
+Harvested rainwater can be supplied as livestock drinking water but must be subjected to further treatment first (e.g. UV treatment) - Where mains water supply is used to top up tanks, fittings must comply with the Water Supply (Water Fittings) Regulations 1999.
 To find out more, go online and search: legislation.gov.uk/uksi/1999 - The works should meet the relevant British Standards.
-Go online to: BSIgroup.com and search the standards database. - Both above ground and below ground storage tanks are available.
-The grant offered takes the following into account: - Installing the tank and pump - Site excavation - Creating a reinforced base for the tank - Installing connecting pipe-work.
+Go online to: BSIgroup.com and search the standards database - Both above ground and below ground storage tanks are available.